Towards Interpretable Foundation Models for Retinal Fundus Images: Results

-Using the learned 2D projection, \model{} enables global interpretability by embedding entire datasets into a directly visualizable representation space~(Fig.~\ref{fig:emb}).
-For the APTOS dataset, samples arranged along a curved manifold following DR severity: images of lower grades clustered in one region, while progressively higher grades occupied increasingly distinct regions(Fig.~\ref{fig:emb}A, yellow to blue).
-The embedding for Glaucoma Fundus exhibited a similar structure, where samples arranged along a direction consistent with severity~(Fig.~\ref{fig:emb}B).
-For both datasets, we observed overlap among disease grades highlighting potential borderline samples.
-Across all datasets, the representation space showed good disease severity clustering with average \textit{k}-NN AUROC of $0.76$ for the 2D map computed by our model, compared to $0.89 \, / \, 0.83$ and $0.88 \, / \, 0.80$ for a \textit{t}-SNE / PCA post-hoc dimensionality reduction applied to the representation in the ImageNet and SimCLR models respectively.
-Further improvement of the 2D visualization is possible by aligning the projector to the representations of the model after finetuning, however we used the projector directly from pretraining.
-This alignment is computationally inexpensive, since only the projector is trained.
-It can be conducted once after, or potentially during, finetuning; however it is not always necessary to explore the embedding space.
+~ Using the learned $2D$ projection, \model{} enables dataset-level inspection of the representation space by embedding entire datasets into a low-dimensional approximation.
+Fig.~\ref{fig:emb} shows two datasets as an example, illustrating how the representation space captures disease severity structure.
+For the APTOS dataset, samples arranged along a curved manifold following DR severity: images of lower grades clustered in one region, while progressively higher grades occupied increasingly distinct regions~(Fig.~\ref{fig:emb}A, yellow to blue).
+The embedding for Glaucoma Fundus exhibited a similar structure~(Fig.~\ref{fig:emb}B).
+For both datasets, we observed overlap among disease grades, highlighting potential borderline cases.

+To quantify the quality of the $2D$ embeddings, we measured the \textit{k}-NN AUROC across all datasets, comparing \model{} to \textit{t}-SNE and $2D$ PCA applied post-hoc to the high-dimensional representations of the baselines (Table~\ref{tab:auroc-finetune}).
+Contrary to the findings of the \textit{t}-SimCNE, using cosine similarity in stage one achieved better $2D$ embedding quality than Euclidean similarity throughout ($0.821$ vs $0.745$), leading us to adopt this variant as \model.
+The $2D$ visualization can be further improved by aligning the projector to the fine-tuned encoder representations.
+However, this alignment is not always necessary, as illustrated by the meaningful structure already visible in Fig.~\ref{fig:emb}, where the projector was used directly from pretraining without alignment.

+\model{} achieved an average \textit{k}-NN AUROC of $0.821$, compared to $0.851$ and $0.839$ for $2D$ PCA applied to ImageNet and SimCLR representations, respectively.
+While this reflects the expected cost of constraining the projection to $2D$ during pretraining, the learned representations nonetheless capture meaningful disease severity structure across datasets, without requiring any post-hoc dimensionality reduction.
+This cost is expected, since \textit{t}-SNE and PCA are applied post-hoc to frozen high-dimensional representations, where the model can encode multiple factors of variation without a 2D constraint.
+In contrast, \textit{t}-SimCNE's projector must compress these factors into 2D during the later stages of pretraining, while the encoder's representations are still shifting, making them a moving rather than fixed target.
+Additionally, rather than explicitly preserving the local geometry of the high-dimensional representations, \textit{t}-SimCNE's objective maximizes augmentation-invariant information.